Queering the English Language Classroom

 George Washington University

-This book provides recommendations on how to make the classroom more inclusive by discussing strategies for selecting inclusive curricular content and for troubling mainstream, commercial materials.
-This book also contains advice to teachers on how to handle student and institutional resistance to creating queer inclusive spaces, with a particular note on how to respond to ‘frigid’ contexts where engaging with LGBTQ+ content can become a fraught exercise.
+This book highlights how heteronormative classrooms can silence sexually diverse student populations and halt language learning and acquisition processes, and provides research-grounded recommendations for how to challenge normative views of language and culture.
+In doing so, it advances a queer inquiry pedagogical approach that will help students to see how identity, including sexual identity, is implicated in systems of power and values.
+It discusses strategies for selecting inclusive curricular content and for troubling mainstream, commercial materials.
+It also contains advice to teachers on how to handle student and institutional resistance to creating queer inclusive spaces, with a particular note on how to respond to questions in contexts where engaging with LGBTQ+ content can become a fraught exercise.

 Table of Contents